wp-plugins/bepro-listings/readme.txt

 * New admin option for links on item detail pages for privacy
 * Recent fixes for php notices

+= 2.0.99 (Saturday Feb 22nd 2014) =

+* Tweaks for listing type 1 style
+* Tweaks to details page layout
+* New admin option for ajax search and filter on the frontend
+* Several changes to the core php functions
+* Changes to the loading of js files
+* Changes to the search filter widget
+* Multiple changes to the, map, category, and listings shortcodes

 == Upgrade Notice ==